“A DNA sequencing technique is a molecular genetic tool used to determine the sequence of DNA.”

-Different machines are working on different principles and mechanism, we are here discussing a general automated sanger-sequencing machine.
+Different machines are working on different principles and mechanisms, we are here discussing a general automated sanger-sequencing machine.

 The machine has parts or apertures for reaction preparation (buffer system), amplification, capillary electrophoresis and detection.
 Along with that camera, fluorochrome detector or readers are there in the machine which is attached to the computer.

-In addition to this, the machine has the cathode buffer chamber and anode buffer chambers.
+In addition to this, the machine has a cathode buffer chamber and anode buffer chambers.

 The computer has the software for result analysis.
-This is the simple set up of automated sanger sequencer.
+This is the simple setup of an automated sanger sequencer.

 Read our gigantic article on DNA sequencing: DNA Sequencing: History, Steps, Methods, Applications And Limitations.

 How does DNA sequencing work?

 I am giving you a brief technical overview so that you can understand what actually we are doing during DNA sequencing.

 Before understanding that, keep in mind one thing, different platforms have different working SOPs, also, it may vary from manufacturer to manufacturer.

 In addition to this, the manufacturer provides all the reagents and kits for doing DNA sequencing, thus we don’t have an idea about what exactly there in the buffer or mix but I will try to give you a brief outline about it.